Procedures for Applying to the MS in RA and QA

-ALL APPLICATION MATERIALS should be sent to Jean Leavitt at the address listed above.
+ALL APPLICATION MATERIALS should be sent to Jean Westbrook at the address listed above.

 Questions regarding your application file should be directed to:

-Questions regarding your final acceptance to the QA/RA MS Program should be directed to:
+Questions regarding your acceptance to the Regulatory Affairs and Quality Assurance MS Program should be directed to:

 Graduate Studies Office 215.707.4972 email@example.com